 [Section 31BA inserted by No. 68 of 2004 s.
 76; amended by No. 16 of 2008 s.
 9.]

 31BB.
-Determination by Tribunal
+Review by Tribunal

 (1) On a reference under section 31BA, the Tribunal is to inquire into the circumstances relating to the improvement notice or prohibition notice, and may —

-(a) affirm the decision of the State mining engineer;
+(a) affirm the decision of the State mining engineer; or

 (b) affirm the decision of the State mining engineer with such modifications as the Tribunal considers appropriate; or